xemasiv/projectName/README.md

-# simple-setups
+# projectName
-Simplified project setups.
+Web-app boilerplate that fits my needs.

 ## Atom Editor Installs (if using Atom)